gatsbyjs/gatsby/docs/docs/creating-and-modifying-pages.md

 ### Pefromance implecations

-Using the PageContext props in the template component can come with its performance advantages, of getting in all the data you need at build time; from the createPages API.
-This prevents having a graphql query in the template component.
+Using the `pageContext` props in the template component can come with its performance advantages, of getting in all the data you need at build time; from the createPages API.
+This removes the need to have a GraphQL query in the template component.

 It does come with the advantage of querying your data from one place after declaring the `context` parameter.